aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/knowledge-base/migration-from-microsoft-office-automation-to-aspose/adding-links-for-tasks/_index.md

 Tasks linking is often required while working with Microsoft Project files.
 In VSTO, TaskDependencies.Add() is used for adding task links; Aspose.Tasks uses Project.TaskLinks.Add() to link tasks.

 VSTO provides access to these links using MSProject.Project.Tasks.get_UniqueID(taskID).TaskDependencies.
-It provides a collection of dependencies which can be used to display and otherwise process requirements like access to detailed properties.
+It provides a collection of dependencies that can be used to display and otherwise process requirements like access to detailed properties.

 In Aspose.Tasks, Project.TaskLinks provides a collection of links which can be used for display and accessing detailed properties of these links like LinkType, PredTask, SuccTask etc.